danilofeijo/cypress-lab/README.md

 # cypress-lab

-A test automation setup with patterns and settings that can be apply in a real world.
+A test automation setup with patterns and settings that can be applied in a real world.

 ## Setup
 Download this repo, access the folder and run: